psych252/psych252book/docs/05-data_wrangling2.md

 df.starwars = starwars
 ```

-A particularly powerful way of interating with data is by grouping and summarizing it. `summarize()` returns a single value for each summary that we ask for:
+A particularly powerful way of interacting with data is by grouping and summarizing it. `summarize()` returns a single value for each summary that we ask for:

 ```r